Father Wound and Family Constellations

 fear of closeness or authority

-Without awareness, people often recreate familiar emotional dynamics connected to the father relationship.
+Without awareness, people often recreate familiar dynamics connected to their father.

 Shame and Self-Worth